Home

 Replace the filter screen and the filter bag.

-DO NOT test the robot out of water.
-DO NOT plug in the power cord until the robot is submerged.
+DO NOT test the robot out of water for longer than a few seconds.
+Best Practice plug in the power cord after the robot is submerged.

 Test the new pump in the swimming pool or a tub of water.